The Love Machine (film): Production

 Just prior to the start of filming, actor Brian Kelly, who had been cast as Robin Stone, was involved in a near-fatal motorcycle accident.
 He was replaced by John Phillip Law.
 Although significantly taller than Kelly, Law was compelled to wear costumes which had been designed for Kelly, with the result that the ill-fitting clothes are apparent in the finished film.

+The campy scene where Judith gets in a fight with Jerry and his boyfriend was a case of art imitating life for Dyan Cannon, who had had a backstage quarrel with gay co-star Dick Kallman while doing the play How to Succeed in Business Without Really Trying.
+During one of their matches, Kallman slammed a door on her hand.
+She still has the scar on her finger.

 Release

-The film opened August 6, 1971 at the Loew’s State 2 and Loew’s Orpheum theaters in New York City with 450 prints released around the United States by August 27.
+The film opened August 6, 1971 at the Loew's State 2 and Loew's Orpheum theaters in New York City with 450 prints released around the United States by August 27.